jempe/goathgen/readme.md

 # goathgen

-A simple TOTP command line client written in Go.
+A simple TOTP library and command line client written in Go.

 ## Usage